Why is Gen. 1 divided into 7 days? Why God rests on the 7th day? by Fr. Gabriel Wissa

 7 days ancient near east Apologetics atheism Bible Christian Answers Christianity COA Coptic Coptic Orthodox Answers creation creation of the world Darwin debate demythologizing evolution Genesis 1 god rests Image of God intelligent design john lennox ken ham moses mythology myths Oriental Orthodoxy Orthodoxy pagan gods pagan myths ravi zaccharias scripture what is the purpose of genesis 1 Why God rests on the 7th day Why is Gen. 1 divided into 7 days

-In the name of the Father, the Son and the Holy spirit, one God amen COA live Q&A March.
-10. 2021 by Fr.
+In the name of the Father, the Son and the Holy spirit one God Amen.
+COA live Q&A May.
+19. 2021 by Fr.
 Anthony Mourad